wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-2-code_interpreter.md

 ## Introduction

-The Azure AI Agent Service Code Interpreter enables the LLM to generate Python code for tasks such as creating charts or performing complex data analyses based on user queries.
+The Azure AI Agent Service Code Interpreter enables the LLM to safely execute Python code for tasks such as creating charts or performing complex data analyses based on user queries.
 It makes use of natural language processing (NLP), sales data from an SQLite database, and user prompts to automate code generation.
 The LLM-generated Python code executes within a secure sandbox environment, running on a restricted subset of Python to ensure safe and controlled execution.

 ## Lab Exercise